dgaydukov/cert-aws/sa/files/sa.md

     * you can activate bucket key for kms - kms would create bucket level key, that would be used to generate data key for actual encryption
     * bucket level key used for time-limited period, reducing the need to call kms api
 * sse-c - encrypt/decrypt with customer key - you have to provide key for every request get/put and s3 manage encryption (when you put object s3 encrypt it using provided key, when you get object - s3 decrypt object with your key from request).
 You have to use https + cli/sdk.
-You provide key in [headers for each request](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeysSSEUsingRESTAPI.html), when you use cli/sdk it's automatically done.
+You provide key in [headers for each request](https://docs.aws.amazon.com/AmazonS3/latest/dev/ServerSideEncryptionCustomerKeysSSEUsingRESTAPI.html), when you use cli/sdk you pass `--sse-customer-key` and it automatically transform it into required header.
 So when you have a requirement that customer want to manage key with sse, you have to use this this option.
 In this case s3 manages encryption/decryption but you manage keys.
 You can force user to upload only encrypted files by adding following resource policy:
 ```